-A concealed mirror unit is a great idea in a small hallway where having fewer items on show will help to keep the space feeling less cluttered.
+A concealed mirror unit like this Hallway Storage Mirror, £85 from A Place For Everything is a great idea in a small hallway where having fewer items on show will help to keep the space feeling less cluttered.

 This colourful hallway takes matching decor to stylish new heights.
 From wall colours to accessories and even the mirror all match in tonal shades of blue to create a cohesive colour scheme.

 Matching the mirror frame to the wall colour helps to make it seamlessly blend into the wall, meaning it doesn't attract too much attention.
 Plus this smart mirror design features a slim ledge for handy storage.

 18. Get creative with a feature wall of mirrors

 Why hang one mirror when you can choose to make a feature wall of mirrors?
 'Layering multiple irregular shaped mirrors, or even using smaller coloured glass mirrors, is a great way to add some personality without forgetting functionality’, says Dayna, Etsy Trend Expert.

 In a hallway or landing space this is a great way to add character to the bare walls and open up the space by bouncing light around.
 This idea is particularly effective with white walls, because white paint helps to reflect light rather than suck it up.

 19. Create a continuous flow within the layout

 Create a cohesive decorating scheme which flows from one room into another by choosing matching materials.
 This white hallway space seamlessly draws you into the room beyond thanks to the consistent use of natural wood materials, from the mirror to the floorboards.
 The key for this idea is to keep the scheme simple, so no one design element overwhelms the other.